-Hair loss among men is prevalent, but thankfully, some supplements can support scalp and hair health and slow down hair loss.
+Hair loss among men is prevalent, but thankfully, some supplements can support scalp and hair health to slow down hair loss.
 Below, we'll cover the most common causes of hair loss in men, as well as the best vitamins and supplements to prevent thinning hair and promote new growth.

 What causes hair loss in men?

 The majority of hair loss in men is a result of male pattern baldness or androgenetic alopecia.
 With this type of hair loss, an androgen called dihydrotestosterone (DHT) is created when an enzyme called 5α-reductase converts testosterone into a byproduct.
 That DHT can bind to hair follicle receptors, which causes them to shrink and produce thinner hair before eventually stopping new hair growth.
-Since men have more testosterone, they are more likely to experience hair loss than women.
-They are much more likely to deal with complete balding from androgenetic alopecia.
+Since men have more testosterone, they are more likely to experience this type of hair loss than women.
+They are also much more likely to deal with complete balding from androgenetic alopecia.

 In this type of hair loss, hair regrowth in the follicles that have been affected isn't possible.
 However, men can use DHT blockers (both topically and via a supplement) to help stop hair loss.
 We'll talk more about that below.